Nick Leventis

-Nick Leventis (born 31 January 1980) is a retired British racing driver and founder of Strakka Racing.
+Nicholas Leventis (born 31 January 1980) is a British former professional endurance racing driver, entrepreneur and philanthropist.
+He is the founder of Strakka Racing and has competed internationally in the FIA World Endurance Championship and the 24 Hours of Le Mans, achieving multiple class wins and setting several endurance-racing records.
 One of his most memorable successes was winning the 2010 24 Hours of Le Mans in the LMP2 category with Danny Watts and Jonny Kane, breaking five records in the process.